 I hope these steps have helped take the pressure off just a bit.

-Keep in mind, it doesn’t matter if you’re decorating a mantel for the seasons or for everyday life, you guys, decorate with what speaks to YOU most.
+Keep in mind, it doesn’t matter if you’re decorating a mantel for the seasons or for everyday life, decorate with what speaks to YOU the most.

 I know it’s easy to get caught up in what’s trending or appears to be super popular on social media.